 In addition to poetry, he has also written several collections of essays (among them Life Work and String Too Short to be Saved), a children's book (Ox-Cart Man, which won the Caldecott Medal), and a number of plays.
 His recurring themes include New England rural living, baseball, and how work conveys meaning to ordinary life.

-In addition to his poetry, Hall has published several biographies, essays, and books of criticism.
+He is regarded as a master both of poetic forms and free verse, and a champion of the art of revision, for whom writing is first and foremost a craft, not merely a mode of self-expression.
 His honors include two Guggenheim fellowships, the Poetry Society of America's Robert Frost Silver medal, a Lifetime Achievement award from the New Hampshire Writers and Publishers Project, and the Ruth Lilly Prize for Poetry.
-Since 1975 he has taught English at the University of Michigan in Ann Arbor.

 Poems - 10 in all

 An old life

 Ox Cart Man

 The Man In The Dead Machine